 Wow!
 One term gone already and we are now entering the spring term.
 I hope you have had a fabulous Christmas break and a joyful, family holiday.
 However, I don’t know about you, I’m ready for the brighter, longer days!

-In our class we have our teacher Mrs Dennis and our amazing teaching assistant Miss Herring!
+In year 6 our teacher is Mrs Dennis and our amazing teaching assistant is Miss Herring!

 This is obviously an extremely important time for our year 6 pupils as it is their final year in primary school and they will be taking their SAT’s in May.
 We will all be working very hard throughout this year to do the best we can!

 English we will be basing our work around the wonderful books ‘The Explorer’ written by Katherine Rundell and ‘Brightstorm’ written by Vashti Hardy.
 These books will be studied as cross-curricular texts alongside our Rainforests topic.